wangzhankun/manjaro/README.md

 # manjaro
+Better install linux with English.

-This is my manjaro with deepin desktop.
+This is about my study of linux based on manjaro.